The decision framework

 What is the most important question when choosing an MDR provider?

 “Do you want to keep your existing security tools?”
-This single question eliminates roughly half the market.
+This question separates platform-native providers from providers that work with your current stack.

 How many MDR providers should I evaluate?